 I have taken photos most of my life and I have created digital art for over twenty years.
 The endless photo art opportunities in today's digital space provide me with unique opportunities to combine my creative inspiration with photographic sources.

 At the heart of my desktop workflow lies the phenomenal Corel Painter®, the world's most advanced digital painting software.
 I have recently been awarded 'Feature Artist' status by Corel in recognition of the art that I produce in this amazing digital painting package.
 I have also created a workflow using the wide range of artistic apps available on on Apple's iOS system.
 By 'stacking' results from various apps, I can finally merge the resuts into a single composite piece.

 My style varies with mood, inspiration and technique.
-I create very fine detail pieces such as is evident in my wildlife images yet I am equally compelled to create loose, impressionist or abstract work such as my Manchester Worker Bee tribute.
+I create very fine detailed pieces as is evident in my wildlife images yet I am equally compelled to create loose, impressionist or abstract work such as my Manchester Worker Bee tribute.